 Tip: A programmable ROM is also referred to as a FPROM (field programmable read-only memory) or OTP (one-time programmable) chip.

-If a PROM has been programmed and has an error or needs to be updated the chip is discarded, and a new PROM is created and replaces the old chip.
+If a PROM has been programmed and has an error or needs to be updated, the chip is discarded and a new PROM is created, replacing the old chip.
 A variation of the PROM is an EPROM, which is a PROM that can be erased and reprogrammed without being replaced.